Coaching for Transitions: Midlife and Beyond

 The usual ways of coping or succeeding aren’t working anymore.

-You know change is needed — but feel stuck in the in-between.
+You sense that change is needed — but feel stuck or lost.

 Why is change often so hard?

-Change asks us to leave what’s known to step into uncertainty.
-It touches on the core of our identity—which we often define as how we see ourselves in the world.
+Change asks us to leave what’s known and step into uncertainty.
+It touches he core of our identity—how we understand ourselves and our place in the world.

 This in-between space can be uncomfortable.
 Sometimes very uncomfortable.